-If you’re a runner then you must be familiar with leg cramping and all the tips and tricks other runners have recommended to cure your cramps.
+If you’re a runner then you’re probably familiar with leg cramping and all the tips and tricks other runners have recommended to cure your cramps.

 However, these nutrients can be found in many different foods, so eating a balanced diet, in general, will prevent muscle cramps.

 Will Potato Chips Stop Muscle Cramps Caused By a Nutrient Deficiency?

 Muscle cramps can be caused by a number of things, but one of the main causes is nutrient deficiency and this is where the potato chips come in.

 If you’re lacking in certain nutrients, eating foods that are rich in those nutrients will help to relieve the cramp and prevent cramps from occurring in the first place.
 Bananas and potato chips are some of the most commonly recommended cramp cures.

 During long runs or training sessions, it is important to replenish the nutrients your body is using as fuel.
 Therefore eating certain types of food and drinking sports drinks with electrolytes will help prevent your muscles from cramping.

 Making sure you eat a balanced diet with all the food groups is important for your health and helps to ensure that you have the proper fuel for running.

 Potato chips contain potassium and sodium (salt) which are both important electrolytes that help muscles to function properly.
 Potassium aids in electrical impulse generation, so if you’re not getting enough of it, your muscles are more susceptible to cramping.
 Sodium affects blood pressure and also helps muscles to contract.